manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example order  -->
 #### order
 `order` sets the sorting order of extracted snippets.
-If set to `"score"`, sorts the extracted snippets in order of relevance.
-Optional.
-Works similar to `weight_order` option.
+If set to `"score"`, it sorts the extracted snippets in order of relevance.
+This is optional and works similarly to the `weight_order` option.

 <!-- intro -->
 ##### JSON: